Charon2050/penv/README.md

 ## Usage

-`penv` to enter portable environment.
+- `penv` to enter portable environment.
-`penv <commands>` to temporarily executes a single command in the penv.
+- `penv <commands>` to temporarily executes a single command in the penv.
-`penv -help` to show help message.
+- `penv -help` to show help message.
-`exit` to exit protable environment.
+- `exit` to exit portable environment.

 ### Examples: